gamesbook/protograf/docs/source/commands.rst

    countersheet, containing one or more counters
 -  :ref:`Create <create-command>` - start of a script; define the paper size, output filename, margins, units, fill color etc.
+-  :ref:`Cube <cube-object>` - create isometric and shaded view of a cube
 -  :ref:`Data <the-data-command>` - provides a setof information for
    a :ref:`deck <the-deck-command>` or a :ref:`countersheet <the-countersheet-command>` ; typically sourced from a CSV or